-Ganz CORTROL Mobile app provides an option to make offline recordings and then upload them to the preferred server.
+Starting from version 1.7, Ganz CORTROL Mobile allows you to record offline video clips for further upload to the server.
 The video can be recorded from the device camera in the app and stored as long as required until the server connection is available.